Last modified: November 11, 2022

-Little, a resident of North Carolina, credits her recovery to excellent care by Dr. Edward Levine at Wake Forest Baptist Medical Center.
+Little, who lived in North Carolina at the time, credits her recovery to excellent care by Dr. Edward Levine at Wake Forest Baptist Medical Center.
 The fact that her mesothelioma was caught early is thanks to Caleb, she said, and the ultrasound that would save her life.

-More than a decade later, Little is the proud mother of four children.
-She is also an ordained minister.
+More than a decade later, Little is the proud mother of four children, is also an ordained minister and is enjoying her family’s move to Florida.
 She is grateful for the support of her family, especially her husband Samuel.
 Her doctor calls her a “walking miracle.”

 Because of her experiences as a mesothelioma survivor, Little has firsthand knowledge to share with those facing this devastating disease.
 It’s one of the reasons she became an Asbestos.com contributing writer in 2018.
 She also hopes to inspire others with her positive outlook on life.

 Little has embraced her role as a leader in the community, helping other mesothelioma survivors and their families build connections and become engaged.
 She has been a featured participant in webinars for The Mesothelioma Center, a key speaker at health forums and has raised awareness for advocacy efforts such as Miles for Meso, walking with her family and discussing the events on social media.